 The boutique fitness method combines the muscle-toning and posture-improving techniques of ballet and Pilates for a workout that creates tight, lean muscles without adding bulk.
 But while Pure Barre exercises are a worthwhile addition to your fitness routine, they won't burn a significant number of calories.

-Breakdown of a Pure Barre Class
+A Pure Barre Class

-Each Pure Barre class is slightly different -- the instructors don't have a set sequence of exercises to follow and get to create variety from class to class -- but each lesson includes ballet-inspired exercises like plies along with core-toning staples and Pilates movements, like planks and leg lifts.
+Each Pure Barre class is slightly different — the instructors don't have a set sequence of exercises to follow and get to create variety from class to class — but each lesson includes ballet-inspired exercises like plies along with core-toning staples and Pilates movements, like planks and leg lifts.

 Overall, this type of exercise helps you get stronger, improves your body alignment and boosts flexibility.
-Pilates-inspired exercises, like the ones you'll do at Pure Barre, also improve your ability to make functional movements -- the type of movements you make in everyday life, like lifting objects or standing up and sitting down.
+Pilates-inspired exercises, like the ones you'll do at Pure Barre, also improve your ability to make functional movements — the type of movements you make in everyday life, like lifting objects or standing up and sitting down.

-Rough Calorie Burn Estimates
+Rough Calorie-Burn Estimates

 While Pure Barre exercises can get your muscles burning, they won't torch a ton of calories.
-Your exact calorie burn depends on exactly which movements your instructor chooses, but you'll generally perform a mix of Pilates, calisthenics -- like squats and plies -- and stretching.
-A 40-year-old, 150-pound woman who stands 5-foot-4-inches tall burns about 255 calories in a 55-minute class.
+Your exact calorie burn depends on exactly which movements your instructor chooses, but you'll generally perform a mix of Pilates, calisthenics — like squats and plies — and stretching.
+A 40-year-old, 150-pound woman who stands 5-feet-4-inches tall burns about 255 calories in a 55-minute class.

 Factors Affecting Calorie Burn

 A few factors affect your calorie burn during class, including your weight.
 That 40-year-old, 150-pound woman who burns 255 calories in a typical Pure Barre class would burn 297 calories if she weighed 175 pounds, or 212 calories if she weighed 125 pounds instead.

 Because your body size and the exercise routine of each Pure Barre class can affect your overall calorie burn, there's no one-size-fits-all answer for how much energy you'll use in your class.
-For an accurate, personalized calorie burn, wear a heart rate monitor or fitness monitor to class -- it can gauge your exertion using your heart rate to provide a personalized calorie-burn measurement.
+For an accurate, personalized calorie burn, wear a heart rate monitor or fitness monitor to class — it can gauge your exertion using your heart rate to provide a personalized calorie-burn measurement.

 Burning More Calories

-Instead of relying on Pure Barre exercises as your primary way to lose weight, think of them as a complement to a regular aerobic exercise routine -- the cardio will burn fat and calories, as well as promote heart health, while the Pure Barre classes strengthen and tone your body while improving flexibility.
+Instead of relying on Pure Barre exercises as your primary way to lose weight, think of them as a complement to a regular aerobic exercise routine — the cardio will burn fat and calories, as well as promote heart health, while the Pure Barre classes strengthen and tone your body while improving flexibility.
 Pair your well-rounded exercise routine with a calorie-controlled diet, made up of wholesome, filling foods, to reach your weight-loss goals.